bvds/andes/docs/guides/manager_guide/README.md

 <b>Notes</b>:
 <ol>
+<li>Users receive an alert if they choose a PIN that doesn't
+meet the requirements you set for PIN type or length.</li>
 <li>A PIN requiring letters can consist of any character on a device's
 keyboard including international characters.</li>
 <li>Security policy settings on the PIN Type slider are minimum